Always remember RESPECT COUNTRY, CULTURE & COMMUNITY and always act NON-VIOLENTLY towards others, yourself, creatures & the land.

 Whilst you are here and in the surrounding community, you are a member of the camp and Front Line Action on Coal, and your actions will be viewed as a representative of the campaign.

-If you have a substance abuse problem, have had issues in the past at camp or find that you have issues with the behaviour requested in this handbook, you are encouraged to discuss it with a safer spaces representative upon entering or returning to the camp.
+If you have a substance abuse problem, have had issues in the past at camp or find that you have issues with the behaviour requested in this agreement, you are encouraged to discuss it with a safer spaces representative upon entering or returning to the camp.

 At all times drunken behaviour will not be tolerated.
 A drink is ok, drunk is not.